How Much of Your Marketing Stack Do You Actually Use?

 Unused tools aren't free just because nobody's actively using them.
 They cost money in three ways.

 Maintenance cost.
-Even unused tools need occasional attention — login credential management, security updates, integration monitoring.
+Even unused tools need occasional attention — login credential management, security updates, integration monitoring, and troubleshooting when silent failures occur.
 Every tool in the stack is a surface area for potential issues.
+The more tools you maintain, the more time your ops team spends on upkeep instead of optimization.

 The right-sizing framework